 In a serving bowl, combine the cucumber, pepper, tomatoes and onion.
 Sprinkle with salt and celery seed.
 In a small bowl, whisk the oil and vinegar; drizzle over salad and toss to coat.

 #AntiInflammatoryBBQSauce #TasteofSummer #HomeMadeGoodness

-If you’re interested in an anti-inflammatory lifestyle and more recipes like this one, check out The Official Anti-Inflammatory Diet Masterclass.
-Or email us at firstname.lastname@example.org for more information.
+If you’re interested in an anti-inflammatory lifestyle and more recipes like these, check out The Official Anti-Inflammatory Diet Masterclass.
+Or email us at email@example.com for more information.